 Step 2: Find A Spooky Background

 Now you’ll need to find a more frightening scene to place your layer.
 If you have a photo readily available, you can drag-and-drop it right into the Photo Editor interface to upload it, or use the Open button to upload the image.
-If you’d rather search for a stock photo, BeFunky offers over a million free stock images from Pixabay and Unsplash to use in your projects!
+If you’d rather search for a stock photo, BeFunky offers over a million free stock images from Pixabay and Pexels to use in your projects!
 Just click on the Images/Layers tab and select the Search Stock Images button.

 Type in a search term (we searched “graveyard”) and click on any search result that looks like a good background for your ghosts.